darknight/tabby-interview/README.md

 Currently, when sender is done syncing, it won't exist but keep the connection alive.

-And `ctrl-c` will cause websocket error on receiver side, which is not graceful.

-My idea is to count the number of file entries sent, and break from the loop when all the entries are sent.
+One way is to count the number of file entries sent, and return from the tokio tasks when all the entries are sent.

 Due to time limit, I didn't implement this.